-In addition to the issues and fact patterns identified by the EFRAG in its DCL, we would like to point out two additional topics related to significant increase in credit risk since initial recognition (SICR):

-- Ambiguity of the concept of SICR; - Financial instruments that have low credit risk at the reporting date.
+- (a) ESBG does not consider that there are fatal flaws in the requirements for the assessment of increases in credit risk since initial recognition. - (b) However, we would like to point out two topics related to significant increase in credit risk since initial recognition (SICR) that preclude to apply the SICR assessment consistently: - Ambiguity of the concept of SICR; - Financial instruments that have low credit risk at the reporting date.